Dion De Neve

-Dion De Neve (born 12 June 2001) is a Belgian footballer who plays for Kortrijk.
+Dion De Neve (born 12 June 2001) is a Belgian footballer who plays as a winger or wing-back for EFL Championship club Blackburn Rovers.

 Club career

 He made his Belgian First Division A debut for Zulte Waregem on 24 July 2021 in a game against OH Leuven.

 On 4 April 2022, De Neve signed a three-year contract with Kortrijk, effective from the 2022–23 season.

+On 10 June 2025, De Neve signed with EFL Championship club Blackburn Rovers on a three-year contract with a club option for a one-year extension.